Baptisms are by prior arrangement with the Parish – please phone the Parish Secretary 01-283 1593. Prior booking is essential.

 Every Saturday after the 10 a.m.
 Mass.

-Christmas and Easter: As a parish community, we have a special communal Sacrament of Reconciliation, with the opportunity of individual confessions, in the week before Christmas and the week before Easter.
+Christmas and Easter: As a parish community, we have a special communal Sacrament of Reconciliation, with the opportunity for individual confessions, in the week before Christmas and the week before Easter.
 This is usually held on a Tuesday evening at 7.30 p.m.
 For details, watch the Coming Events panel on our Home Page.

 In our parish, a public celebration of the Sacrament of the Sick (Anointing of the Sick) takes place twice a year, usually during a weekend Mass.
 The first is usually held around the feast of Our Lady of Lourdes/ World Day of the sick and the second in September to coincide with the Dublin Diocesan Pilgrimage to Lourdes.
 The Sacrament of the Sick is celebrated during weekend Mass so that those of us suffering in mind, body or soul, will have the prayerful support of the whole congregation.